MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest-dataflows.md

    :::image type="content" source="./media/connector-rest/select-web-api.png" alt-text="Screenshot of the choose data source screen with the Other category and the Web API connector emphasized.":::

-1. In **Connect to data source**, under **Connection settings**, enter the URL of the HTTP page.
-Generally, this will be a URI with some parameters, for example `https://api.\<some domain>.com?format=jason`.
+1. In **Connect to data source**, under **Connection settings**, enter the URL of the REST API.
+Generally, this entry is a URI with some parameters, for example `https://api.\<some domain>.com?format=jason`.
 However, there are no rules around how this URI is configured.
 To compile the URI, consult the documentation for the REST APIs you're going to be using.

-1. If required, select the on-premises data gateway in **Data gateway**.
+1. If necessary, select the on-premises data gateway in **Data gateway**.

 1. Select the authentication type to use in **Authentication kind**, and then enter your credentials.
 The authentication kinds supported by the Web page connector are: